Coronavirus COVID-19 Vocabulary 🦠

 [Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU)]

 A virus is a micro-organism, too small to be seen without a microscope, that causes infectious disease in animals and humans.

-It is believed (subject to further investigation) that COVID-19 originated in a meat and live-animal market in the city of Wuhan in the province of Hubei in the country of China.
+It is believed (subject to further investigation) that COVID-19 originated in the city of Wuhan in the province of Hubei in the country of China.
 It subsequently spread to other countries and was officially pronounced a pandemic by the World Health Organization (WHO) on 11 March 2020.

 Each of the following terms, listed in alphabetical order, has 1) a basic definition and 2) an example sentence showing how the term may be used in context.